 Close an interactive profile graph

 Click Close in the profile graph window to remove it from the view.
-The pointer switches back to the Explore tool, but the Exploratory Analysis pane remains open to perform a new elevation profile.
+The pointer switches back to the Explore tool, but the Exploratory Analysis pane remains open should you need to perform a new elevation profile.